amberdoctor/teaching-git-playground/README.md

 # teaching-git-playground
-# Can you teach the unteachable?
+## Can you teach the unteachable?

+yes I can